weaverplatform/weaver-nifi/README.md

 The basic idea of this component is that the value specified (that is component-property 'object') is saved as a value.

 ## CreateIndividualProperty
-This component is a child-component of CreateIndividual too.
-Instead of CreateValueProperty, the value specified here (that is component-property 'object') is saved as an new object and linked to its parent.
-That said, its possible to create new childs and so on.
+This component is a child-component of CreateIndividual too, and its component-structure equals the CreateValueProperty processor.
+The major difference is the value specified here (that is component-property 'object') is saved as an new object and linked to its parent.
+That said, its possible to create new child objects with its value as objects and so on.

 ## GetWeaverId
+This processor fetches a weaver id and outputs it (if found) as attribute 'weaver_id' of a new flowfile.

 ## Default
 All processors have a static component-property called 'weaver_url' which is used to connect to a weaver instance.